TheMilkies/Cate/readme.md

 To build another project, run `cate [filename.ending with .cate]` (example: `cate build.cate`)

 For starting a project, look at the [examples folder](examples/).

+## Known issues
+These issues are known and will be fixed soon!
+1. Very slow build times. this is due to it creating many threads instead of just checking what it needs to build and then starting threads.
+2. It replaces all mentions of "lib" with an empty string. this is a mistake I made and will fix.
+3. It will always rebuild if there are more files than threads.

 ## Credits
 All Milkies have contributed in some way to Cate.
 Notable contributors are: